Obscure Books

 Couldn't load pickup availability

-This is a paperback facsimile reprint of an exceedingly difficult book to find.
+This is a REPRINT of an exceedingly difficult book to find.

 David Talbott’s 1980 book, The Saturn Myth, proposes that the planet Saturn was the most visible and largest body in the Earth’s sky only a few thousand years ago.
 He proposes that common archetypal symbols like, crosses, ‘all seeing eyes,’ totem poles, and even obelisks, are original symbolic representations of the visible planet Saturn and its related phenomena.